vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 }
 ```

-### Protect routes with JWTAuthHandler
+### Protecting routes with JWTAuthHandler

 Now that our `JWTAuth` is configured, we can use the `JWTAuthHandler` in the `setupRouter` method to apply
-JWT authentication to all routes matching the path pattern `/api/*`.
+JWT authorization to all routes matching the path pattern `/api/*`.
 The `JWTAuthHandler` validates received JWTs and performs
 additional checks like expiration and allowed issuers.
 With that in place, we configure our actual routes in `setupRoutes`.

 ```java